USS Illinois (SSN-786): History

 Illinois completed a change of home port from Naval Submarine Base New London to Naval Base Pearl Harbor on 22 November 2017, where she is assigned to Submarine Squadron One.

 Ship's crest

 The official ship's crest was designed by Christopher Durdle of Roseville, IL and accepted by the Navy at an unveiling ceremony at the Union League Club of Chicago on 2 April 2015.
 First Lady Michelle Obama congratulated the contest finalists and crew via video at the ceremony.

+Construction and commissioning

+USS Illinois (SSN-786) was built by General Dynamics Electric Boat in Groton, Connecticut.
+Her keel was laid on 2 June 2014.
+She was christened on 10 October 2015, with First Lady Michelle Obama serving as sponsor, and was commissioned on 29 October 2016.